blueblur0730/modified-plugins/source/confogl_system/README.md

 1. Added logging system for the plugin, requires extension [log4sp](https://github.com/F1F88/sm-ext-log4sp).
 2. Merged MatchVote and Predictable Unloader into Confogl.
 3. Automatically unload plugins when unloading a configuration.
-4. Uses built-in nativevote to replace builtinvote extension.
+4. Uses nativevote to replace builtinvote extension.
 5. Full translation provided.
 6. More details added and changed.
 7. More to come..